richardgrandi/vocovo-recruitment-task/README.md

 ## Scope

-- You are **not** expected complete all of this, please try to accomplish as much as you can in the time you have.
+- You are **not** expected to complete all of the tasks either in your own time or in the interview.
 - Please consider code quality, security, structure, reusability and git practices
 - You should install any packages you need